- Is HowStuffWorks a reliable source?

 However, if your instructor requires you to use primary sources for your project, HowStuffWorks is not generally considered a primary source.
 The only exception would be articles, videos or podcasts in which we interview an expert about their work.

 Please email us if you have a correction suggestion.
 Even if it's just a typo on a page or a broken link, we definitely want to hear about it so we can fix it.
-Please be sure to tell us which article, video or podcast you're correcting.
+Please be sure to tell us which article, quiz, video or podcast you're correcting.
 Unfortunately, we can't always reply to correction suggestions.

 You can email us here with suggestions.
 Please note that we currently have a five-mile-long list of article ideas and that many factors go into deciding what kinds of articles to write.

 While we appreciate our readers' suggestions, we receive hundreds of messages per week.
 Depending on the demands of our schedule, it may also be many weeks (or even more!) before a suggestion makes it onto the site.
 For these reasons, we can't let people know when articles they have suggested have been published.